apache/lucenenet/websites/site/quick-start/tutorial.md

 <img src='https://lucenenet.apache.org/images/quick-start/tutorial/directory-files-example1.png'>

 ### Viewing the Two Main files
 From here on out, you can use your favorite editor to view and edit files as we walk through the rest of the example.
-I’ll be using Visual Studio 2022 on Windows, but you could just as easily use VIM, Visual Studio Code or any other editor and even be doing that on Ubuntu on a Raspberry Pi if you like.
+I'll be using Visual Studio 2022 on Windows, but you could just as easily use VIM, Visual Studio Code or any other editor and even be doing that on Ubuntu on a Raspberry Pi if you like.
 Remember, Lucene.NET and the .NET framework both support a wide variety of platforms.

 Below is what the project file looks like which we created using the dotnet CLI.
 Notice that it contains package references to the two Lucene.NET Nuget packages we specified.